 Are you getting ready to build you’re first gaming computer and don’t know where to start?
 I’ll share the requirements for a good gaming PC to produce a smooth and clear experience for you.

 If you want to get a thrilling experience playing the latest and most intense games like League of Legends, then you’ll want to invest in a proper gaming rig.
 There’s a wide range of gaming computer options available on the market, but not all of them will meet your needs.
-The best gaming computer for you will depend largely on your budget and the kind of games you play.
+The best gaming gear for you will depend largely on your budget and the kind of games you play.
 With that in mind, here are five factors to consider when shopping for a gaming PC.

 1. Basic Setup